ptmt/statik/documentation/pages/static-datasources.md

 ## Consuming Datasources in JavaScript

-Because the datasources are static JSON files, you can fetch them with standard browser APIs:
+Because the datasources are static JSON files in the `/datasource` folder (or your configured `outputDir`), you can fetch them with standard browser APIs:

 ```javascript
 async function loadQuotes() {